-- R Chinese - S Any other ethnic group - Z Not stated - Day of delivery (1 or 2 digits, e.g. 7 or 26); - Month of delivery (1 digit, i.e. 1 or 2); - Year of delivery (4 digits; i.e. 2015); - Actual delivery place: should be coded using the National Codes17: - 1 At a domestic address - 2 In NHS hospital delivery facilities associated with CONSULTANT ward - 3 In NHS hospital delivery facilities associated with GENERAL MEDICAL PRACTITIONER ward - 0 In NHS hospital delivery facilities associated with MIDWIFE ward - 4 In NHS hospital delivery facilities associated with CONSULTANT/ GENERAL MEDICAL PRACTITIONER/ MIDWIFE ward inclusive of any combination of two of the professionals mentioned - 7 In NHS hospital ward or unit without delivery facilities - 6 In other hospital or institution - 8 None of the above - 9 Not known - NHS Site Code of where the baby was delivered (i.e. to identify which hospital or maternity unit) should be coded using the five character NHS Trust Site Codes (maintained by the Health & Social Care Information Centre)18.
+- Day of delivery (1 or 2 digits, e.g. 7 or 26) - Month of delivery (1 digit, i.e. 1 or 2) - Year of delivery (4 digits, i.e. 2017) - Actual delivery place should be coded using the National Codes14: - 1 At a domestic address - 2 In NHS hospital delivery facilities associated with CONSULTANT ward - 3 In NHS hospital delivery facilities associated with GENERAL MEDICAL PRACTITIONER ward - 0 In NHS hospital delivery facilities associated with MIDWIFE ward - 4 In NHS hospital delivery facilities associated with CONSULTANT/GENERAL MEDICAL PRACTITIONER/MIDWIFE ward inclusive of any combination of two of the professionals mentioned - 7 In NHS hospital ward or unit without delivery facilities - 6 In other hospital or institution - 8 None of the above - 9 Not known - NHS Site Code of where the baby was delivered (i.e. to identify which hospital or maternity unit) should be coded using the five character NHS Trust Site Codes15.
 This cell should be left blank for any deliveries that were not in hospital (i.e. where the 'actual delivery place' is coded 1 or 8).
-NHS Site Code should be left blank if 'actual delivery place' is coded 9, unless it is known that the delivery took place in hospital; - CCG code please provide the 3 character CCG code.
+NHS Site Code should be left blank if 'actual delivery place' is coded 9, unless it is known that the delivery took place in hospital. - CCG code should be three characters.
 This should be the CCG which will be billed for the care of the person using service.
-Please see: http://systems.hscic.gov.uk/data/ods/datadownloads/othernhs;
+Please see: https://digital.nhs.uk/organisation-data-service/data-downloads/other-nhs. - Postcode sector is the first part of the mother's postcode (i.e. the postcode 'area' and 'district' e.g. MK18) and just the number in the second part of the postcode (e.g. MK18 4).
+Please do not include the two alpha characters in the second part of the postcode.